 Concord Law School at Kaplan University offers a 4-year JD program, grounded in core bar-tested curriculum.
 The term length is 1 year and you must successfully complete at least 22–24 units of coursework in 48–52 consecutive weeks, with a total of 92 units needed to graduate.
 Your first 2 years are devoted entirely to required courses.
 In your last 2 years you will be able to add elective courses to your studies even as you continue to study bar-tested subjects.

 Concord follows the traditional law school schedule in that courses are not completed one subject at a time in isolation.
 You learn to balance the demands of several courses simultaneously.
 This promotes better integrated learning as you progress in your knowledge and skills.

 Meets California State Bar Education Requirements

 As a graduate of the Concord Law School JD program, you will meet the legal education requirement of the Committee of Bar Examiners, State Bar of California to sit for the California bar exam.
 After meeting regulatory requirements, including passing the First-Year Law Students’ Exam and the California Bar Exam, you may apply for admission to the State Bar of California.

-The Juris Doctor program focuses on the knowledge and skills necessary to be an effective member of the legal profession.
-Students work through the academic program much like they would if they were enrolled in a bricks-and-mortar law school.
-At the start of the first year, students are assigned to a section.
-They meet regularly as a group in their synchronous classes.
-They also get together outside of class—online, on the phone, and occasionally face to face—as they connect with a “study buddy” or form study groups.
-When the section completes the year, students tell us they know more about each other and have developed closer relationships than often resulted from their experiences in a traditional classroom environment.
+You’ll work through the academic program much like you would at any brick-and-mortar law school.
+At the start of the first year, all students are assigned to a section.
+You meet regularly as part of your group in synchronous classes.
+You can also get together outside of class—online, on the phone, and even face to face, as you connect with a “study buddy” or form study groups.
+Concord students often comment that they end up knowing their fellow students better and have built closer relationships than they likely would have in more traditional physical classroom environments.